Tirilye: Churches in the city

 In Tirilye were seven churches, three monasteries and three holy springs in Zeytinbağı however only four of these churches have survived up until now and are Agios Stefanos or Moni Hinolakou (Fatih Camii since 1661), Panagia Pantovasilissa (Kemer Kilise), Agios Georgios Ano (known as Dundar's House) and Virgin Mary-Mitropoli.
 All four have been declared as a protected monuments by 1299/31.8.1990 decision of Bursa Kültür ve Tabiat Varlıklarını Koruma Kurulu Büro Müdürlüğü.
 Of the monasteries, only Agios Ioannis Theologos (Pelekete) Monastery has even partially survived among the three monasteries and the area around it has been declared as archeological area by 3996/27.9.2013 decision of the same Bureau.
 On one of the demolished churches (Agios Yoannis), after 1924, the Tirilye Town Hall has been built.
 The ruins of the three monasteries, which were built during the Byzantine era, are out of Tirilye.
 One of these is the Medikion Monastery (Hagios Sergios Monastery) located on the road to Eşkel Village.
 The monastery was built during the eighth century and is now operated as a farm.
 Today, all that remains are the perimeter walls, and the magnificent entrance doors, being200 kg.
 The monastery has been declared as a protected monument by 1299/31.8.1990 decision of the same Bureau.
 The ruin of the second monastery is 5 km far from the town and is called Hagios Ioannis Theologos (Pelekete) Aya Yani Monastery, which is known as the Ayani Ranch by the public.
 The monastery was built in 709 and used until 1922; only some ruins of the church and walls are remaining today.
 As said, the area around the monastery has been declared as archeological area by 3996/27.9.2013 decision of the same Bureau.
 The third ruin is that of the Vatheos Rhyakos Soterios Monastery known as the Aya Sotiri by the public.
 Most of the buildings of the monastery are ruined.
 However, their owners still use some buildings as shelters.
-Ottomans, who settled in the area during Yavuz Sultan Selim Time, also built a Turkish bath and a School in 1907.
+Ottomans, who settled in the area during Yavuz Sultan Selim Time, also built a hammam (bathhouse) and a school in 1907.
 Those structures are regarded as important historical locations, which have also survived into the modern day.